-"1940 Act" means the U.S. Investment Company Act of 1940, as amended; "Administrator" means Brown Brothers Harriman Fund Administration Services (Ireland) Limited or such other person from time to time appointed by the Company, to act as administrator for the Company in accordance with the requirements of the Central Bank; "Administration Agreement" means the agreement between the Company, the Manager and the Administrator, as may be amended from time to time, pursuant to which the Administrator was appointed administrator of the Company; "Articles of Association" means the articles of association of the Company; "Base Currency" means the currency of denomination of a fund which in the case of Seilern America shall be U.S. Dollar, in the case of Seilern Europa shall be Euro and in the case of Seilern World Growth Fund shall be Sterling; "Business Day" means a day on which retail banks are open for business in Dublin; "Central Bank" means the Central Bank of Ireland or any successor regulatory authority with responsibility for the authorisation and supervision of the Company; "Central Bank Regulations" means the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) (Undertakings for Collective Investment in Transferable Securities) Regulations 2019; "CHF" means the Swiss Franc, the lawful currency of Switzerland; "Company" means Seilern International Funds plc, an investment company with variable capital, incorporated in Ireland pursuant to the Companies Act 2014 and the Regulations and organised as an umbrella fund with segregated liability between sub-funds; "Dealing Day" means such Business Day or Business Days as the Directors from time to time may determine and notified in advance to the Shareholders, provided that there will always be two dealing days per month occurring at regular intervals and that, unless otherwise determined, every Business Day shall be a Dealing Day; "Depositary" means Brown Brothers Harriman Trustee Services (Ireland) Limited or such other person from time to time appointed by the Company, to act as depositary for the Company in accordance with the requirements of the Central Bank; "Depositary Agreement" means the agreement between the Company and the Depositary, as may be amended from time to time, pursuant to which the latter was appointed depositary of the Company; "Directors" means the directors of the Company for the time being and any duly constituted committee thereof; "EEA" means the European Economic Area being the member countries of the EU, Liechtenstein, Norway and Iceland;
+"1940 Act" means the U.S. Investment Company Act of 1940, as amended; "Administrator" means Brown Brothers Harriman Fund Administration Services (Ireland) Limited or such other person from time to time appointed by the Company, to act as administrator for the Company in accordance with the requirements of the Central Bank; "Administration Agreement" means the agreement between the Company, the Manager and the Administrator, as may be amended from time to time, pursuant to which the Administrator was appointed administrator of the Company; "Articles of Association" means the articles of association of the Company; "Base Currency" means the currency of denomination of a fund which in the case of Seilern America shall be U.S. Dollar, in the case of Seilern Europa shall be Euro and in the case of Seilern World Growth Fund shall be Sterling; "Business Day" means a day on which retail banks are open for business in Dublin; "Central Bank" means the Central Bank of Ireland or any successor regulatory authority with responsibility for the authorisation and supervision of the Company; "Central Bank Regulations" means the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) (Undertakings for Collective Investment in Transferable Securities) Regulations 2019; "CHF" means the Swiss Franc, the lawful currency of Switzerland; "CHF" "Company" means the Swiss Franc, the lawful currency of Switzerland; means Seilern International Funds plc, an investment company with variable capital, incorporated in Ireland pursuant to the Companies Act 2014 and the Regulations and organised as an umbrella fund with segregated liability between sub-funds; means Seilern International Funds plc, an investment company with variable capital, incorporated in Ireland pursuant to the Companies Act 2014 and the Regulations and organised as an umbrella fund with "Company" means Seilern International Funds plc, an investment company with variable capital, incorporated in Ireland pursuant to the Companies Act 2014 and the Regulations and organised as an umbrella fund with segregated liability between sub-funds; means such Business Day or Business Days as the Directors from time to time may determine and notified in advance to the Shareholders, provided that there will always be two dealing days per month occurring at regular intervals and that, unless otherwise determined, every Business Day shall "Company" "Dealing Day" means Seilern International Funds plc, an investment company with variable capital, incorporated in Ireland pursuant to the Companies Act 2014 and the Regulations and organised as an umbrella fund with segregated liability between sub-funds; means such Business Day or Business Days as the Directors from time to time may determine and notified in advance to the Shareholders, provided that there will always be two dealing days per month occurring at regular intervals and that, unless otherwise determined, every Business Day shall be a Dealing Day; means Brown Brothers Harriman Trustee Services (Ireland) Limited or such other person from time to time appointed by the Company, to act as depositary for the Company in accordance with the requirements of the means the European Economic Area being the member countries of the EU, Liechtenstein, Norway and Iceland;